CodingLife1024/Sensor-Controlled-Air-Purifier/README.md

 - **Noise reduction** by adapting fan speed intelligently
 - **Local data logging** on SD card with timestamps
 - **Cloud sync** with Firebase Realtime Database
+- **OLED Display** for on-device visualization of air quality and fan speed
 - **Compact and efficient** microcontroller-based setup (Xiao ESP32S3)
 - Designed to be integrated into **real air purifier hardware**